This chapter is dedicated to calove - feel well and come back to us soon.

 Angel appeared at Willow's side and began unbolting the door.

-?"
+"What are you doing?"
 Buffy grabbed his hand to prevent him opening the final deadlock.

 "It's Whistler," replied Angel.
 "He's on our side - usually."